Teenage pregnancy: Lack of contraception

-In a 2012 US study, over 1,000 females were surveyed to find out factors contributing to not using contraception.
+In a 2012 US study, over 1,000 females were surveyed to find out the factors contributing to not using contraception.
 Of those surveyed, almost half had been involved in unprotected sex within the previous three months.
 These women gave three main reasons for not using contraceptives: trouble obtaining birth control (the most frequent reason), lack of intention to have sex, and the misconception that they "could not get pregnant".

-In a 2011 study for the Guttmacher Institute, researchers found that from a comparative perspective, however, teenage pregnancy rates in the US are less nuanced than one might initially assume.
+In a 2011 study for the Guttmacher Institute, researchers found that, from a comparative perspective, however, teenage pregnancy rates in the US are less nuanced than one might initially assume.
 "Since timing and levels of sexual activity are quite similar across [Sweden, France, Canada, Great Britain, and the US], the high U.S. rates arise primarily because of less, and possibly less-effective, contraceptive use by sexually active teenagers."
 Thus, the cause for the discrepancy between rich nations can be traced largely to contraceptive-based issues.

 Among teens in the UK seeking an abortion, a 2007 study found that the rate of contraceptive use was roughly the same for teens as for older women.

 In other cases, contraception is used, but proves to be inadequate.
 Inexperienced adolescents may use condoms incorrectly, forget to take oral contraceptives, or fail to use the contraceptives they had previously chosen.
 Contraceptive failure rates are higher for teenagers, particularly poor ones, than for older users.
 Long-acting contraceptives such as intrauterine devices, subcutaneous contraceptive implants, and contraceptive injections (such as Depo-Provera and combined injectable contraceptive), which prevent pregnancy for months or years at a time, are more effective in women who have trouble remembering to take pills or using barrier methods consistently.

 According to Encyclopedia of Women's Health, published in 2004, there has been an increased effort to provide contraception to adolescents via family planning services and school-based health, such as HIV prevention education.

 A 2025 study, using Swedish data, found that the introduction of the birth control pill could explain half of the decline in teenage pregnancy following its introduction.